nfrade/gaston/ROADMAP.md

 * path (optional uses CWD as default)
 * by default starts a hub, bundler, watcher, socket-server
 * configurable and callbale from node, usefull as entry point for `test.js` for npm test
+* when used in the browser will just try to connect to servers on certain ports etc when you dont use start in a browser file will just asume defaults or `package.json` settings

 ---
 ##For later